elastio/bon/website/reference/builder.md

 // Finish building
 builder.is_admin(true).call();

-// The debug output of the builder for methods with `self` will include
+// The debug output of the builder for methods with `self` includes
 // the special `self` field with the receiver. assert_eq!(
     format!("{:?}", Example.method_with_self()),